Kry07/debox/README.md

 // but i think this makes your system much more slower, especialsy if you want to work with your SD in Android.
 // you can also set up vnc server and then run X-server over vnc-client on Android You have make you partition-table by your own!
- So you have to set up the the path-variables in debox.
+ So you have to set up the the variables in localVar.sh.
  These Variables can be different in some Android devices the debox scribt is written with bash-syntax
- If you want Linux Terminal without root, watch Kbox.
+ If you want Linux Terminal without root, gofor Kbox.
- Go through debox-INSTALL and run all commands, if you understand them.
+ You can go through debox-INSTALL and run all commands, if you understand them.
+ Or run my debox-install.sh script, if you understand what it does.
  I would like to develope this script and appreciate help or ideas.

 Features: